 If you’ve recently purchased a home with a septic tank instead of a traditional plumbing system, you may be wondering about the right way to treat and maintain it.
-Septic tanks are not any more difficult to manage than any other plumbing system, but it helps to keep in mind some best practices to avoid any issues arise.
-Here are some guidelines for how to understand and treat your septic tank.
+Septic tanks are not any more difficult to manage than any other plumbing system, but it helps to keep in mind some best practices to avoid any issues that could arise.
+We will outline some guidelines for how to understand and treat your septic tank system below.

-Most times, homeowners choose a septic system because they do not have a costly alternative.
-They may live rurally where they cannot get city plumbing, or they may want to live off the grid and be independent of city plumbing services.
+Most times, homeowners choose a septic system because they do not have a choice to obtain the costly alternative or they may live rurally where city plumbing is available, or they may want to live off the grid and be independent of city plumbing services.
 If you’ve recently purchased a home and aren’t sure if it has a septic system, you can usually tell by checking your property’s site plan, asking the neighbors if they have one, or looking at the cost of your utility bills.

 With proper preventative care and maintenance, septic tanks can be easy to maintain and work without issues for many years.
 To ensure your septic system stays in good shape, try doing the following things:

 - Have the tank pumped regularly by a professional service

 - Have a septic professional inspect the tank to avoid leaks and spot any problems before they become severe

 - Avoid putting items in the drain that don’t belong there, such as paper products, leftover food scraps or cooking grease

 - Keep the septic tank drain field clear of any obstructions or heavy items

 If you spot a leak or issue with your septic tank, your homeowner’s insurance policy may cover the expenses associated with the repairs or damage caused.